 Most people will choose to use some type of plastic food storage container that has a lid.
 Place your waffles inside the container and then put them in the fridge.

 There are some other things to know about storing waffles that you should learn before moving forward.
-If you waited longer than two hours to refrigerate your waffles, then you’ll likely have to throw them out.
+If you waited longer than two hours to refrigerate them, then you’ll likely have to throw them out.

-You’ll need to refrigerate the waffles within one hour if it’s really hot.
-Try to remember this when you make waffles during the summer months.
+You’ll need to refrigerate them within one hour if it’s really hot.
+Try to remember this when you make them during the summer months.

 This might not matter all that much if you’re living in a temperature-controlled environment, but it’s still good to know.
 If it’s really hot in your home, then you’ll need to refrigerate the waffles within an hour of making them.

 If you don’t have airtight plastic food storage containers that you can utilize, then you might be wondering what to do.
 It’s actually going to be good to use standard resealable plastic bags to store your waffles.

 These plastic bags will work nicely and you’ll be able to fit quite a few of them inside of them.
 You might have several of these bags in your kitchen already since people often use them to store leftover foods.

 The important thing is to keep the bag sealed and place it in a safe spot in the refrigerator.
 Your waffles should do well when you’re using high-quality resealable plastic bags.

 Just don’t try to stuff too many in the plastic bag that you’re using.
 If you go overboard, then you might have trouble sealing the bag or getting it to stay shut.

 It’d be better to use two bags if you have many waffles that you need to store.
 So long as you keep this in mind, it’ll be possible to get good results when using these bags.